Types of accommodation

 Asylum seekers left without accommodation

 Despite the increase in reception capacity and creation of new forms of centres, a number of regions continue to face severe difficulties in terms of providing housing to asylum seekers.
-As stated above, only about 59% of asylum seekers eligible for material reception conditions were accommodated at the end of 2021.
+As stated above, only about 59% of asylum seekers eligible for material reception conditions were accommodated at the end of 2023.
+The shortcomings of the French reception system were condemned in December 2022 by the UN Committee on the elimination of racial discrimination.[16]
+People have no choice but to turn to squalid living conditions, including in informal camps, which are regularly dismantled by the authorities, with or without a planned accommodation solution.

-Furthermore, in reaction to the sinking of a small boat during the Channel crossing on 24 November 2021, in which 27 persons died, the French Public Defender of Rights reiterated its previous recommendations made in 2015 and 2018.
+Furthermore, in reaction to the sinking of a small boat during the Channel crossing on 24 November 2021, in which 27 persons died, the Ombudsman reiterated its previous recommendations made in 2015 and 2018.
 It asked for the halt of systematic dismantlement in Calais, which appears to be done in complete violation of migrant’s fundamental rights.
-It also underlines that every dismantlement should strictly respect procedures, human dignity and research for durable accommodations.[19]
+It also underlined that every dismantlement should strictly respect procedures, human dignity and research for durable accommodations.[27]

-At the end of 2021, Human Rights Observer (HRO), an organisation which monitors police evictions in northern France, stated that approximately 1,100 dismantlement operations took place in Calais and surroundings throughout 2021.[20]
-During all these operations, HRO stated that 10,121 tents were seized, 205 people were arrested, and 127 migrants were victims of police brutality.[21]
+In its annual report published in June 2022, Human Rights Observer (HRO), an organisation which monitors police evictions in northern France, stated that 1,226 dismantlement operations took place in Calais and 61 in Grande-Synthe throughout 2021.[28]
+During all these operations, HRO stated that 10,121 tents were seized, 205 people were arrested, and 127 migrants were victims of police brutality.[29]
 During a dismantlement at the end of December 2021, confrontations were reported between police officers and migrants.
-During the operation, 15 police officers and 3 migrants have been injured.
-At the beginning of January 2022, a substantial police operation has been organised in the same place, to complete the dismantlement.
-About 100 police officers were deployed in order to evacuate a camp of 50 migrants.[22]
+During the operation, 15 police officers and 3 migrants were injured.
+At the beginning of January 2022, a substantial police operation was organised in the same place, to complete the dismantlement.
+About 100 police officers were deployed in order to evacuate a camp of 50 migrants.[30]
+An investigation published by a journalist at the beginning of 2023 confirms the persistence of violence and police harassment in the Calais region in order to avoid the establishment of camps.[31]
+In 2023 (until December), 16,041 persons were, in some cases forcibly, evacuated or evicted by authorities in this region.[32]

-On 10 February 2021, the National Consultative Commission on Human Rights (CNCDH) issued an opinion where it stated that, five years after its previous visit on site, the dignity of the people exiled in Calais and Grande-Synthe is still being violated.
-It confirms that in 2020 more than 1,000 evictions were carried out in Calais, and 33 evictions in Grande Synthe.
+On 10 February 2021, the National Consultative Commission on Human Rights (CNCDH) issued an opinion where it stated that, five years after its previous visit on site, the dignity of the people exiled in Calais and Grande-Synthe was still being violated.
+It confirmed that in 2020 more than 1,000 evictions were carried out in Calais, and 33 evictions in Grande Synthe.
 Access to drinking water, food, showers, toilets as well as basic health services is not guaranteed.
-It calls for the re-establishment of a dialogue and cooperation between all the stakeholders involved in order to ensure the protection and dignity of the concerned individuals.
-It also recalls the best interest of the child and the necessity to introduce guarantees for unaccompanied minors as well as vulnerable groups such as women or victims of human trafficking.[26]
+It called for the re-establishment of dialogue and cooperation between all the stakeholders involved in order to ensure the protection and dignity of the concerned individuals.
+It also recalled the best interest of the child and the necessity to introduce guarantees for unaccompanied minors as well as vulnerable groups such as women or victims of human trafficking.[43]

 Evolution of the capacity of the different types of accommodation